Part 1: Introduction

 Lake Superior College values student participation and involvement.
 Student representatives are a part of decision making and serve on college committees where appropriate.
 Some issues require ongoing student participation, and other issues require student review or consultation.

-Campus Meetings: To provide a mechanism for student discussions, consultation and reviews, the College President shall meet regularly with student representatives appointed by the student senate.
-The College President shall :
+To provide a mechanism for student discussions, consultation and reviews, the College President shall meet regularly with student representatives appointed by the student senate.
+The College President shall:

-Inform the campus student association of the subject of scheduled reviews or consultations at least a week in advance except under very unusual circumstances as reported to the Chancellor,
+- Inform the campus student association of the subject of scheduled reviews or consultations at least a week in advance except under very unusual circumstances as reported to the president,

-Part 2: Representation.
-Students shall be given the opportunity to serve as full members of college committees through the entire process of that work group.
+Students shall be given the opportunity to serve as full members of appropriate college committees through the entire process of that work group.
 (Examples: such as but not limited to search committees for certain employees [e.g., senior administrators, student affairs professionals], policy development committees, strategic planning committees, food service vendor selection committees, etc.).
+Representation will be solicited through the Student Senate.

 Part 3: Consultation and Review